Mrchrissross/TankWars/README.md

 The package also comes with 3 scripts including a fully functioning player script allowing you to instantly change the colour of the tank.
 A bullet script and a fully functioning audio manager script.
-All script have been coded in a way that is easy to understand with room to add your own elements.
+All scripts have been coded in a way that is easy to understand with room to add your own elements.

 Enjoy!